Probation Services Division | State of Illinois Office of the Illinois Courts

 Pursuant to statute, Division responsibilities include the administration of state salary reimbursement to counties for probation and detention services; review and approval of local departments’ annual probation plans; collection and analysis of statewide probation data; administration of probation employment and compensation standards; employment eligibility lists; development and implementation of evidence-based practices (EBP); monitoring and evaluation of probation programs and operations; administration of the interstate compact for adult and juvenile probationers transferring into and out of the state; design and delivery of basic and advanced training for probation and detention personnel; and staff support to circuit courts to improve the administration and operation of probation services in Illinois.
 During 2020, staff reviewed 920 applications for eligibility for employment/promotion.
 Of those reviewed, 801 were determined as meeting the eligibility requirements for employment or promotion as a probation/detention officer in Illinois.
 Additionally, statistical data is submitted electronically by probation and court services departments for compilation, review, and analysis to assist in policy and decision-making.
 Quality assurance, validity and reliability, and outcome measures continue to be Division priorities with particular emphasis on risk assessment, case planning and supervision, and targeted interventions for higher risk offenders.

-Calendar year 2020 saw immense strides in pretrial practices reform within the Judicial Branch.
-Members of the Division served as liaisons to the Illinois Supreme Court Commission on Pretrial Practices (Commission), who aided the Commission in completing and publishing its Final Report in April 2020.
-Based upon recommendations contained in the report, the Illinois Supreme Court formed the Pretrial Practices Implementation Task Force (Task Force), which began meeting in the summer of 2020 and continues regular, active meetings to date.
-As part of building a foundation for pretrial reform in Illinois, the AOIC hired two pretrial professionals in the summer of 2020.
-These two staff members provided direct support to the Task Force as well as individual counties in Illinois.
-During the year, the Task Force and AOIC pretrial staff made positive progress toward goals related to data, legislation, pretrial risk assessments and understanding current pretrial practices in the State.
-Moving into 2021, the work is ongoing and dynamic, which will aid further reform in pretrial practices.
+Calendar year 2021 continued to see immense strides in pretrial practices reform within the Judicial Branch.
+Members of the Division served as liaisons to the Illinois Supreme Court Commission Pretrial Practices Implementation Task Force (Task Force), which began meeting in the summer of 2020 and continues regular, active meetings to date.
+As part of building a foundation for pretrial reform in Illinois, the Illinois Supreme Court created the Office of Statewide Pretrial Services (OSPS) in September 2021.
+The OSPS will oversee pretrial operations moving forward.
+During the year, the Task Force and AOIC pretrial staff continued to make positive progress toward goals related to data, legislation, pretrial risk assessments and understanding current pretrial practices in the State.

 Division staff also continued to serve as liaison to the Supreme Court Probation Policy Advisory Board with the purpose of 1) Advising the AOIC on policy matters and programming in carrying out the duties and responsibilities of Illinois’ probation and court services departments; 2) Providing a formal venue for communication, review, analysis and exchange of information; and 3) Identifying opportunities, resources and strategies to advance the probation profession’s mission.
 Membership of the Board is comprised of probation and court services managers representing all five of Illinois’ appellate court districts.
-Advisement was provided on myriad policies, including Juvenile Detention Standards, training, and Juvenile Intrastate Transfer Standards.
+Advisement was provided on myriad policies and projects, including Core Correctional Practices Standards, Juvenile Detention Screening Assessment, and data collection.